elboza/lai-chat-cli/README.md

 #### copilot

-run `copilot_auth.sh` located into the `scripts` directory, and copy the ACCESS_TOKEN into the ACCESS_TOKEN field in the `tokens/copilot_tokens.json` creates from the `tokens/copilot_tokens.json.template` file. (if you see 'null' value in Copilot token then you will need to enable copilot into your github account page.)
+run `copilot_auth.sh` located into the `scripts` directory, and copy the ACCESS_TOKEN into the ACCESS_TOKEN field in the `src/tokens/copilot_tokens.json` creates from the `src/tokens/copilot_tokens.json.template` file. (if you see 'null' value in Copilot token then you will need to enable copilot into your github account page.)

 #### ollama

-download ollama and run it with `ollama serve`
+download ollama (and set it up) and run it with `ollama serve`

 #### google

-get google ai api key from google ai portal, and place it into `tokens/google_tokens.js` created from the `tokens/google_tokens.json.template` file
+get google ai api key from google ai portal, and place it into `src/tokens/google_tokens.js` created from the `src/tokens/google_tokens.json.template` file

 ### run

 ```
-lai --help
+$ lai --help
 Usage: lai [options]

 Options: